COVID-19 remains a public health threat. Mandatory measures are in effect provincewide.

 Use the form as a guide

-You can also use the above Personal Directive form as a guide and write your own personal directive without the form.
+You can use the above Personal Directive form as a guide and write your own personal directive without the form.

 Step 3.
 Sign it

 You and a witness have to sign the personal directive to make it a legal document.
-Make sure you read the form about who can or can not sign the form as a witness.
+Make sure you read the form about who can or cannot sign the form as a witness.

 Step 4.
-Give out copies
+Make copies

-Make copies of your personal directive and give them to:
+Give copies of your personal directive to:

-- your agent or agents
+• your agent or agents

-- your doctor
+• your doctor

-- any other key people
+• any other key people

 Register your personal directive